 Component Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
-(2) 4 ⊘ Mute light On: Computer sound is off.
-40 Off: Computer sound is on.
+(2) 4 ⊘ Mute light On: Computer sound is off. - 0 Off: Computer sound is on.

-Button, vent, and speakers
+Button, vent, speakers, and fingerprint reader